cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

   distribution (case sensitivity and special characters are not allowed with the ADFGVX cipher).
 The introduction dialog of the analysis was adapted accordingly.
+- Number Shark: Some of the hot key functionalities now also have a button.
-- AES Tool 2.6:
+- AES Tool 2.6.x:
   - Fixed a bug which appeared when entering too long hexadecimal keys.
   - Now you can enter the key as normal ASCII characters too, and securely delete the original file after encrypting.

-- xxxxBug fixes --> Thanks to the many attentive users!
+- Thanks to the many attentive users, who pointed us to some bugs.